Representations of categories of finite relational structures and associated endomorphism monoids: Abstract

 \section{Abstract}

-We develop a unified representation theory for the categories of finite substructures of highly homogeneous relational structures classified by Cameron.
+We develop a unified representation theory for the categories of finite subsets and relation-preserving maps of highly homogeneous relational structures classified by Cameron.
 For any commutative coefficient ring $k$, we extend the classical Dold–Kan correspondence to this setting—with the sole exception of the category $\FA$—and prove that finitely generated representations are noetherian (resp., artinian) when $k$ is noetherian (resp., artinian).

-When $k$ is a field of characteristic $0$, we obtain a precise structural description of these representation categories.
-We classify irreducible representations, show that every indecomposable standard modules either is irreducible (the regular case) or has length 2 (the singular case), and establish a (direct sum or triangular) decomposition into a singular component governed by classical Dold–Kan theory and a regular component exhibiting semisimplicity or representation stability.
+When $k$ is a field, we obtain a precise structural description of these representation categories.
+We classify irreducible representations, showing that canonical quotients of indecomposable standard modules are either irreducible (the regular case) or has length 2 (the singular case).
+In the case that $k$ has characteristic 0, we establish a (direct sum or triangular) decomposition into a singular component governed by classical Dold–Kan theory and a regular component exhibiting semisimplicity or representation stability.

-Finally, we establish a monoidal generalization of Artin’s reconstruction theorem for topological groups, proving an equivalence between uniformly continuous representations of infinite endomorphism monoids and sheaves on the associated finite substructure categories.
-In the special case where the endomorphism monoid is a permutation group, our result recovers Artin’s theorem.
+Finally, we establish a monoidal generalization of Artin’s reconstruction theorem for topological groups, proving an equivalence between uniformly continuous representations of infinite topological transformation monoids and sheaves on the associated categories of finite subsets.
+In the special case where the transformation monoid is a permutation group, our result recovers Artin’s theorem.